lockss/lockss-rtd-manual/docs/appendix/os.rst

 This section outlines the Linux operating systems compatible with LOCKSS |LATEST_MINOR|.

-As outlined in the :doc:`/introduction/prerequisites`, LOCKSS |LATEST_MINOR| requires a 64-bit Linux host [#fn-prerequisites]_ compatible with `K3s <https://k3s.io/>`_, a lightweight open source Kubernetes distribution.
-The K3s documentation states that "K3s is expected to work on most modern Linux systems", and that "Some OSs have additional setup requirements" [#fn-k3s-os]_ (which are documented in this manual and integrated into the LOCKSS Installer).
+As outlined in the :doc:`/introduction/prerequisites`, LOCKSS |LATEST_MINOR| requires a 64-bit Linux host [#fn-prerequisites]_ compatible with :term:`K3s`, a lightweight open source :term:`Kubernetes` distribution.
+The K3s documentation states that "K3s is expected to work on most modern Linux systems", and that "Some OSs have additional setup requirements" [#fn-k3s-os]_ (which are documented in this manual and integrated into the :term:`LOCKSS Installer`).

 ----------------------------
 Compatible Operating Systems